-This was an issue that I had to consider last year.
+This was an issue that I had to consider in 2021.
 The man had slipped into a coma.
 It was only a question of days before he would die.
 The medical advice was unequivocal - the quality of sperm will be much greater prior to death being declared, than retrieval occurring after death.

 The view taken by both the lawyers for the hospital and myself was that retrieval was not possible prior to death.
-Quite simply, to retrieve the sperm from a still living man would be an assault, which would on its face be an offence, for example under the Criminal Code5 and an offence under the human tissue laws6, as well as the civil wrong of trespass to the person7.
+Quite simply, to retrieve the sperm from a still living man would be an assault, which would on its face be an offence, for example under the Criminal Code of Queensland and an offence under the human tissue laws, as well as the civil wrong of trespass to the person.